nix-community/robotnix/docs/src/installation.md

     09071JEC217048  device
     ```

- 3. First flash your custom AVB signing key using
+ 3. Unlock the bootloader by running
     ```console
+    $ fastboot flashing unlock
+    ```
+    Select the option to unlock the device and confirm.

+ 4. Flash your custom AVB signing key using
+    ```console
     $ fastboot erase avb_custom_key
     $ fastboot flash avb_custom_key avb_pkmd.bin
     $ fastboot reboot bootloader
     ```

- 4. To flash you image use
+ 5. Unzip the factory image built by robotnix.
+To flash the image run
     ```console
+    $ ./flash-all.sh
+    ```
+    The factory image produced by robotnix includes the bootloader and radio
+    firmware in addition to the android image.
+If you are certain the
+    bootloader and radio are already up to date, you can instead build the
+    standard `img` robotnix output, and flash the image with
+    ```console
     $ fastboot -w --skip-reboot update sunfish-img-2020.11.06.04.zip
-    $ fastboot reboot bootloader
     ```
     This will erase the `userdata` partition (`-w`) and prevent the automatic
     reboot after flashing (`--skip-reboot`).

-Instead it reboots back into the
-    bootloader from where the user can then manually trigger the reboot using
+    After flashing with the `flash-all.sh` script or with `fastboot update`,
+    return to the bootloader with
     ```console
-    $ fastboot reboot
+    $ fastboot reboot bootloader
     ```

- 5. At this point you want to relock the bootloader to enable the verified boot
+ 6. At this point you want to relock the bootloader to enable the verified boot
     chain.
-    ```
+    ```console
     $ fastboot flashing lock
     ```
     This step has to be confirmed on the device.

- 6. After rebooting you will be greeted with an orange exclamation mark and a
+ 7. After rebooting you will be greeted with an orange exclamation mark and a
     message like

     > Your device is loading a different operating system.